FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 #### EVT3: Serial ports

-The sole external serial port, `Serial1`, will need to be validated with a simple loopback functionality (connect TX to RX and watch it read back whatever you type into it) at 9600bps 8N1 and 115200bps 8N1 protocols.
+The sole external serial port provided to the user, `Serial1`, will need to be validated with a simple loopback functionality (connect TX to RX and watch it read back whatever you type into it) at 9600bps 8N1 and 115200bps 8N1 protocols.

 #### EVT4: I2C functionality

+Test out I2C peripherals, such as screen and sensors.
+[WORKING]

 #### EVT5 Series: Basic projects